 “I honestly think I got a bit unlucky on the test,” Daniel said.
 “I could have done better, but I don’t know if I could have got three more answers right.”

 After the second round of spelling, a reporter from the Associated Press interviewed Daniel about his crossword expertise, Larsen said.
 Daniel is the youngest person ever to have a crossword accepted for publication in The New York Times.
-The story appeared in The Washington Post and the Chicago Tribune.
+The story appeared in The New York Times, The Washington Post and the Chicago Tribune.

 Overall, Daniel said being at the spelling bee has been exciting.